 The invention of the electronic imaging sensor (charge-coupled device) at the Bell laboratory opened a new era of innovation in imaging and camera.
 Again, Sony succeeded in leveraging it; but due to digital imaging’s destructive force, American icon Kodak got bankrupt.

 The PC created an opportunity for Apple and Microsoft to get birth.
 They became giants because of the emergence of PC technology.
 But along the way, giants like IBM or DEC faced serious destructive force, making DEC bankrupt.
 However, was there a way for incumbents to avoid such a catastrophe?

 Apple used multi-touch technology to reshape the smartphone industry

 The invention of technology having the potential of creative destruction is both blessing and a curse.
 Consequential effects depend on decisions.
 By leveraging it, incumbent firms can innovate better substitutes of their existing products, expand the customer, revenue, and profit.
 On the other hand, new entrants can take advantage of it to pursue innovation to bring substitutes to existing products, often causing disruption to incumbent giants.
-Hence, decision-making exercise should look into the underlying patter, as opposed to keep relying on magical outcome.
+Hence, the decision-making exercise should look into the underlying pattern, as opposed keep relying on the magical outcomes.